While everyone can probably agree that alcohol is not good for athletic performance, how exactly does it impact it?

 That’s it for January.
 If you have struggled to make your resolutions stick, read our first article of the month on how to make strategic action plans to finish the month on a high.

-If you want to end January on a further positive note, become a member of Training121 by emailing us at [email protected].
+If you want to end January on a further positive note, become a member of Training121 by emailing us at admin@training121.com.

 Take care!